Amended By-Laws of the UP Vanguard, IncorporatedApproved by the BOG 28 August 2019

 Section 10.
 Voting Qualifications.
-Only regular members who have paid their membership fees for the current and the preceding years as provided for in these By-Laws are qualified and entitled to vote, at any general or chapter meetings, provided that any member may, prior to such meeting, pay his dues and fees in arrears without penalty, and thereafter be entitled to vote in said meetings.
+Only regular Members who have paid their membership fees for the current year as provided for in these By-Laws are qualified and entitled to vote, at the general or chapter meeting, provided that any member may, prior to such meeting, pay the dues and fees in arrears without penalty, and thereafter be entitled to vote in said meeting.

 Section 11.
 Quorum.
-At all the meetings of members, twenty-five percent (25%) thereof entitled to vote shall constitute a quorum for the transaction of the business and every decision of the majority of the quorum duly assembled shall be valid as a corporate act unless otherwise provided or prohibited by law.
+At all meetings of members, a number equivalent to at least majority of the members in good standing as of the previous general membership meeting shall constitute a quorum for the transaction of business, and every decision of the majority of the quorum duly assembled shall be valid as a corporate act unless otherwise provided or prohibited by law.

 Section 12.
-Conduct of Meetings.
-At all general meetings, the President shall act as Chairman.
-In his absence, the Vice-President shall act as Chairman; and if the latter is absent, the Second Vice-Commander or in his absence, the Third Vice-Commander.
+Conduct of Meeting.
+At all general meetings, the National Commander shall act as Chairman.
+In the latter’s absence, the Vice-Commander shall act as Chairman.

-If all the said Officers are absent, a temporary Chairman shall be chosen by a majority of the members present.
+If all the said Officers are absent, a temporary Chairman shalt be chosen by a majority of the members present.

 Section 13.
 List of Members.
-A complete list of all members entitled to vote at any general or chapter meeting shall be prepared by the Corporate Secretary and read immediately upon the opening of the meeting.
+A complete list of all members entitled to vote at any general or chapter meeting shall be prepared by the Adjutant General and read immediately upon the opening of the meeting

-Section 15.
+Section 14.
 Order of Business.
-At all general or chapter meetings the order of business shall be as far as practicable, as follows:
+At all general meetings the order of business shall be as far as practicable be as follows;

-(a) Reading of list of members entitled to vote;
+- Reading of the list of members entitled to vote;

 Section 1.
 Composition.
-The Board shall be composed of fifteen (15) member to be elected in accordance with the provisions of these By-Laws.
+The Board shall be composed of fifteen (15) members to be elected in accordance with the provisions of these By-Laws.
 It shall have a Chairman and a Vice Chairman.
-The immediate past President and all chapter commanders of all duly accredited chapters of the Corporation shall be ex-officio members of the Board.
+The immediate past National Commander and all chapter commanders of duly accredited chapters of the Corporation shall be ex-officio members of the Board.

 Section 2.
 Qualifications.
-No members of the Board shall be elected unless he is a regular member in good standing and an active member in a chapter where he is formally affiliated for at least two (2) years immediately preceding his election.
-Incumbent members of the Board of Governors who fail to attend fifty (50%) percent or more of all the regular and special meetings of the Board of Governors during his incumbency shall be disqualified from running for re-election.
+No member of the Board shall be elected unless the latter is a regular member in good standing, as well as an active member in a chapter where said member is formally affiliated for at least two (2) years immediately preceding the latter’s election.
+Incumbent members of the Board of Governors who fail to attend fifty (50%) percent or more of all the regular and special meetings of the Board of Governors during said member’s incumbency shall be disqualified from running for reelection.

 Section 3.
 Term of Office.
 The duly elected members of the Board of Governors shall hold office for a term of two (2) years.
-At the first annual meeting of members after the amendment of these by-laws, there shall be elected fifteen (15) Governors to the Board.
-The top eight (8) in terms of the number of votes garnered shall serve for a term of two (2) years and the last seven (7) for a term of one (1) year.
-Subsequent elections shall be held annually to alternately elect eight (8) or seven (7) Governors whose terms have expired, who shall serve for a term of two (2) years.
+The Corporation shall continue the practice of holding elections annually to alternately elect eight (8) or seven (7) of the fifteen (15) Governors whose terms have expired, who shall serve for a term, of two (2) years.
 The term of office of the newly elected Board shall commence on the first day of the month immediately after the annual meeting.

 Section 4.
 Removal.
-Any member of the Board may be removed from office by a vote of two-thirds (2/3) of all the remaining members of the Board for clear violation of this Constitution.
+Any member of the Board may be removed from office by a vote of two-thirds (2/3) of all the remaining members of the Board for clear violation of this Constitution and By-Laws,

 Section 5.
 Resignation.
 Resignation of Governors shall be in writing and shall be effective upon acceptance thereof by the Board.